princeofdream/picocom/doc/ppcom.1.md

 **--escape** | **-e**

-:   Defines the character that will make picocom enter command-mode
+:   Defines the character that will make ppcom enter command-mode
     (see description above).
-If **x** is given, then **C-x** will make picocom enter command mode.
+If **x** is given, then **C-x** will make ppcom enter command mode.
 See also the **--no-escape** option.
 (Default: **a**)

 **--no-escape** | **-n**

 :   Disables the escape character.
 Picocom will never enter
     command-mode if this option is given.
-To exit picocom, in this case, you must either close its standard input, or send it the TERM or INT signal.
+To exit ppcom, in this case, you must either close its standard input, or send it the TERM or INT signal.
 (Default: Disabled).